 - The bottom jaw will have approximately 2-4 implants since it is denser in nature and can easily support the denture with fewer implants.

-You will need a consultation with one of our Hertfordshire dentists, a discussion of your needs, and an examination with radiographs and treatment planning before any options are considered.
+You will need a consultation with one of our specialists in dental implants in Hertfordshire, a discussion of your needs, and an examination with radiographs and treatment planning before any options are considered.
 This will establish your suitability for this treatment and the best way forward for you.